-Unlike other Bat-Caddy models, the X8 Pro features two motors instead of one.
+Unlike many other electric golf caddies, the X8 Pro features two motors instead of one.
 The 200W motors are quiet and produce double the power, making it all the more easy to climb hills up to 30° and reach top speeds of 5-6 mph.

 The dual motor system of the X8 Pro also allows for downhill speed control.
 In this mode, the motors will maintain a set speed as the caddie moves down the slope.